stagedml/pylightnix/docs/Reference.md

 def __init__(self, right: Optional[Output[_REF]] = None, left: Optional[Tuple[List[_REF],ExceptionText]] = None)
 ```

-Either encodes a poor-man's `(EitherT Exception Ouput)` monad.
-The
+Either is a poor-man's `(EitherT Exception Ouput)` monad.
+It contains
-structure contains either RIGHT realization results or (LEFT) error report
+either (RIGHT) result of a realization or (LEFT) error report together with
-together with half-done results which should nevertheless be kept.
+half-done results to show to the user.

 `Either` should be considered as an "upgrade" for regular Output, which allows
 user to record the fact of realization failure into the special kind of
 realization result rather than rasing an exception.

 TODO: Stress the attention on the fact that Either now encodes the list of
 items which may not have the same meaning.
-Some of items may now be 'failed'
+Some items may now be 'failed'
 and we may need a mapping function to apply matchers to them.

 TODO: Think about whether we should mark the fact that a stage uses Either